← Back to all posts

 This is what break-glass access is for

-In big-company security language, this is called break-glass access.
-You set up a second high-privilege account, you almost never use it, but it is there in case the primary credential fails.
+In big-company security speak, this is called break-glass access.
+You set up a second high-trust account.
+You almost never use it.
+But it is there in case your main login fails.
 Banks have them.
 Hospitals have them.
-Most small businesses do not, because most small businesses do not have anybody whose job it is to think about that scenario.
+Most small shops do not.
+Because most small shops have no one whose job is to think about that case.

-If your business is small enough that you are the only person who can recover from a critical lockout, you have a single point of failure problem, and the single point is you.
+If your shop is small enough that you are the only one who can recover from a key lockout, you have a single point of failure.
+The point is you.
 Forget vacations.
 Forget a flu.
-Forget the fact that you might be on a flight when the lockout happens.
-The lockout will happen on the worst possible night, because most lockouts happen at 2am after you have already had a long day.
+Forget the fact that you might be on a flight when the lockout hits.
+The lockout will hit on the worst night.
+Most lockouts hit at 2am, after a long day.

 What changed for me is that the second account does not have to be a second person.
 It can be your agent.
-Give it the access it needs, scoped to the systems you want it to recover, and it becomes the thing you reach for at 2am when you would have otherwise spent the next two hours on the floor of your basement with a keyboard plugged into the wrong port.
+Give it the access it needs.
+Scope it to the systems you want it to fix.
+It becomes the thing you reach for at 2am.
+Instead of two hours on the basement floor with a keyboard plugged into the wrong port.

 The setup is twenty minutes

-The version of this you can do tonight is small.
-Pick the most important system you administer.
-Identify the place where a second admin account would have saved you the last time something went wrong.
-Create that account.
-Hand it to your agent or to a trusted second person if you do not have an agent yet.
-Document where the credential lives and how to rotate the primary using it.
+The version you can do tonight is small.
+Pick the most key system you run.
+Find the place where a second admin account would have saved you last time.
+Make that account.
+Hand it to your agent.
+Or to a trusted second person if you do not have an agent yet.
+Note where the login lives.
+Note how to rotate the main one using it.

 That is it.
-There is no big architecture project.
+No big build project.
 Twenty minutes of work.
-It is the kind of thing that does nothing for you ninety-nine days out of a hundred, and on the hundredth day it saves your entire night.
+It is the kind of thing that does nothing for you ninety-nine days out of a hundred.
+On the hundredth day it saves your whole night.

 The bigger thing this is part of

-Every week my agents save me a chunk of time that would have been two to five hours of figuring something out alone.
-This week it was the hypervisor lockout.
-The other day it was the unfamiliar charge from Bangalore on my card that the agent traced back to my own toolbox in thirty seconds.
-The day before that it was a stranger at my front door at 8pm and the agent had pulled the doorbell footage, transcribed the conversation, and given me the full report by the time my wife told me about it.
+Every week my agents save me a block of time that would have been two to five hours of solo work.
+This week it was the host lockout.
+The other day it was the odd charge from Bangalore on my card.
+The agent traced it back to my own tool kit in thirty seconds.
+The day before that it was a stranger at my front door at 8pm.
+The agent pulled the doorbell clip.
+Read out the chat.
+Gave me the full read by the time my wife told me about it.

-None of these are catastrophes.
-They are the medium-friction problems that small business owners absorb without thinking, because there is nobody else to absorb them.
-Each one used to cost me half a night or most of an afternoon.
-Now they cost ninety seconds and a Telegram exchange.
-The compounding of that, across a year, is what real automation actually feels like.
+None of these are big events.
+They are the mid-friction problems that small business owners just absorb.
+Because there is nobody else to absorb them.
+Each one used to cost me half a night.
+Or most of an afternoon.
+Now they cost ninety seconds and a Telegram swap.
+The stack of that, across a year, is what real automation feels like.

 It is not a robot taking your job.
-It is a digital colleague who happens to be awake, has the spare key, and remembers what the right command is at 2am when you do not.
+It is a digital co-worker who happens to be awake.
+Has the spare key.
+Knows the right command at 2am when you do not.